High Availability in Sisense

 The query node can be configured as a single application stack where each node hosts a Sisense Web Application, ElastiCube Manager, and a MongoDB.
 In this configuration, if the machine hosting the components fails, the whole query node will fail.
 Queries will then be redirected to the next available query node.
 Another option is to host each component of the query node separately in a distributed application stack.
 In this configuration, if a component of the query node fails, the rest of the query node is not affected.
 For an example of a single application stack, see Scenario 1 and for an example of a distributed application stack, see Scenario 2.

 In addition to query and build nodes, to support a high availability configuration, you must handle load balancing on your side prior to directing traffic to one of your Sisense nodes.
 Load balancing spreads requests across multiple query nodes according to an algorithm you define and the current status of the query node.

 When implementing ElastiCube Sets, Sisense’s query nodes operate in active-active mode.
 This means that each of the query nodes is active and can handle requests when the node is not building and its components are available.
 For example, traffic could be spread 50-50 across two web servers and if a component fails, a load balancer should redirect traffic to the other available web server.

 The URL of your load balancer should be provided as an Alias in Admin > Settings in the Sisense Web Application.
 This directs Sisense to send traffic to your load balancer, which then sends the traffic to the relevant server.

 There are two steps to supporting high availability in Sisense.
-The first step is to set up a multi-server environment.
+The first step is to set up a Multi-Node environment.
 Once your environment has been set up, you need to configure the Orchestrator that distributes your builds across all the query codes in your environment.